 I would love to foster but I don’t fit the ‘traditional’ family model

 The truth is, there is no traditional family unit anymore.
 People come from all kinds of backgrounds, beliefs and cultures.
-Your ability to provide foster children with a warm, supportive environment is not determined by whether or not you have a partner.
+Your ability to provide looked after children with a warm, supportive environment is not determined by whether or not you have a partner.
 As a single person, we would look into your support network during the application process.
 If married or in a partnership, your partner would be assessed as a secondary carer.
-Your sexual orientation or gender identity has no reference to your ability to offer love and support to a foster child.
-We have many same-sex couples who are doing an incredible job with our foster children.
+Your sexual orientation or gender identity has no reference to your ability to offer love and support to a looked after child.
+We have many same-sex couples who are doing an incredible job with our looked after children.
 As long as you are 21 years old, have the time and space and are in good health to care for a child you can apply to be a foster carer.

 I would love to foster – but it seems like a complicated application process